Here’s what you should be providing and why

 Are You Getting Bested by the Big Boxes?

-If you’re a dealer who is lacking customer-facing, web-based access to your in-house credit programs, you are likely getting bested by the big boxes or more savvy independent dealers, who are beginning to offer these capabilities.
+If you’re a dealer who is lacking customer-facing, web-based access to your in-house accounts and credit programs, you are likely getting bested by the big boxes or more savvy independent dealers, who are increasingly offering these capabilities.